 The Dangers of Swimming and Drinking From Ponds, Lochs and Lakes

-A major concern throughout the summer months is blue-green algae, a group of bacteria called cyanobacteria containing numbers of different toxins which are harmful to dogs.
+A major concern throughout the summer months is blue-green algae, a group of bacteria called cyanobacteria containing a number of different toxins which are harmful to dogs.
 It’s not an actual- algae but an organism that blooms then clumps together in ponds, lakes and streams and often gives the appearance of an algae formation.

 Look out for warning signs near bodies of water in the areas you walk your dog.
-If your dogs a swimmer keep them on a lead or avoid walking in these areas during the summer months.
+If your dog is a swimmer keep them on a lead or avoid walking in these areas during the summer months.
 Even if the algae is not visible in the stream, loch, lake or pond it does not mean it is not present and ultimately harmful to your dog.